beosro/rpiShields/tutorials/tutorial2/README.md

 2. We should stop getty service on Raspbian.
   1. For non Raspberry Pi 3 machines, remember it’s /dev/ttyAMA0 that is linked to the getty (console) service.
 So you need to perform this command from a terminal window:
-    - `sudo systemctl disable serial-getty@ttyAMA0.service`
+    - `sudo systemctl stop serial-getty@ttyAMA0.service`
     - `sudo systemctl disable serial-getty@ttyAMA0.service`

   2. For Raspberry Pi 3’s the command is similar but referencing /dev/ttyS0: